robertZaufall/mindmanager_ai/readme.md

 <img src="doc/macos_automator.png" width="600" >

-The workflows are then available at the "MindManager" main menu -> Services
+The workflows are then available in the "MindManager" main menu -> Services

 <img src="doc/macos_services.png" width="400" >

 ### VSCode

-I prefer to execute the python script directly from VSCode.
-Here you can easily adjust the settings, try different LLMs on the fly and even debug, if problems occur (external systems are sometimes not available).
+I prefer to execute the Python script directly from VSCode.
+Here you can easily adjust settings, try different LLMs on the fly, and debug if problems occur (external systems are sometimes not available).
-There are some actions already predefined for quick execution.
+Some actions are already predefined for quick execution.

 ![VSCode](doc/vscode.png)

 ## How to use
 ### Configuration
-There are main configuration files, each for LLM, image generation and translation.
+There are main configuration files for LLMs, image generation, and translation.
 Open each config file and uncomment the AI model you want to use.
-In the `config` folder are several environment files for every supported AI model.
-For example, if you want to use OpenAI models, copy the file `config/openai.env.example` to `config/openai.env` and fill in your api key.
+The `config` folder contains environment files for every supported AI provider.
+For example, if you want to use OpenAI models, copy `config/openai.env.example` to `config/openai.env` and fill in your API key.
-Use the apropriate LLM system for which you have an API key.
+Use the appropriate LLM system for which you have an API key.
 These keys are available on the developer platforms of the AI vendors.
-If you want to run local models with `Ollama`, `GPT4All`, `LMStudio`, `MLX` you have to have either a newer Apple Mac model with M1-M4 processor or a desktop or notebook with NVidia graphic card with at least 8GB graphic ram.
+If you want to run local models with `Ollama`, `GPT4All`, `LMStudio`, or `MLX`, you need either a newer Apple Mac model with an M1–M4 processor or a desktop/notebook with an NVIDIA graphics card with at least 8 GB of VRAM.

 ### General
 You can have more than one open document in MindManager.
 The document which should be processed must be the active document.
 For every processing a new document with the new topics will be created.

-To process the whole map, select the central topic (for right-clicking) or don't select any topic at all and call a macro manually (Windows), choose Automator Workflow from MindManager Menu -> Services or call the python script from VSCode or commandline `python3 process.py <action> <format>`.
-If it's not working try either `python3` or `python`.
+To process the whole map, select the central topic (for right‑clicking) or don't select any topic and call a macro manually (Windows), choose Automator Workflow from MindManager Menu -> Services, or call the Python script from VSCode or the command line: `python3 process.py <action> <format>`.
+If it doesn't work, try `python3` or `python`.

 ### Map actions
 Select the central topic or deselect all topics and call the automation.